 One of the key phrases driving the trend is “Net Zero Energy”, which means a home or community is able to produce as much energy through solar and wind as is consumed.
 The other catchphrase that works hand-in-hand with the net-zero notion is “intentional communities’, meaning residents of a community work together to create lifestyle and services efficiency from electric vehicle charging stations to cooperative gardens.

 “No one solution is going to make all the difference,” Horton advised the Networking Roundtable audience.
 “It’s a mix of solutions that will get your where you want to be.”

 Among the building blocks toward accomplishing net-zero energy is the use of mineral wool insulation in the walls, EnergyStar appliances, radiant barrier roof sheathing, and double-pane windows.
 All of these solutions help to keep cool air in and warm out during the summer.
 The opposite occurs in the cold months, with elements maintaining warm air and keeping out the cold.

 “The insulation is so important and impacts everything else in the house,” Horton said.
 “It’s really amazing how will this mineral wool keeps the heat in.”

-Newport Pacific has been working with manufactured home communities and tiny house villages in Southern California.
+Newport Pacific owns and managers manufactured home communities in Southern California.
 The goal is to gain the net-zero balance, and the movement is gaining attention.

 The new beachside tiny home village in San Luis Obispo is the former Village Mobile Home Park, a distressed property that is being redeveloped for student and worker housing.